 Are you uncertain of how to invest your savings?
 It’s understandable to feel overwhelmed by the financial noise and technical terms that often accompany investing.

 The abundance of choices can paralyze some people and inhibit their potential for growth.
 Surprisingly, the most influential things you could learn are quite straightforward.
 Believe it or not, by remaining focused on your strategy and keeping things simple, you may excel more than the average investor.
-To set yourself up for success, here are some actionable steps to get started.
+To set yourself up for success, here is how to get started in investing.

 Don’t be intimidated…